 The best way to get rid of credit card debt is a combination of lowering the amount of interest you pay and paying extra on your credit cards.
-I recently had a reader contact me about using a Home Equity Line of Credit (HELOC) to consolidate his credit card debt so he can pay it off more quickly.
-Below is his question, some pros and cons to using s HELOC to consolidate credit card debt, and some alternative options.
+Below are some pros and cons to using a Home Equity Line of Credit, or HELOC, to consolidate credit card debt, and some alternative options.

 While there are many benefits and uses for HELOCs, there are also associated cons to using a HELOC.
 The biggest downfall is that you are tapping home equity; if you default on the loan, the bank can take your home.
 Because you are laying your house on the line, you need to make sure you have the cash flow to cover the loan.

-o% balance transfer credit cards.
-0% balance transfers allow you to transfer your credit card debt to a 0% interest credit card.
-There is usually a 3-5% fee to do transfer your credit card debt, but you lock in 0% interest rates for up to 12 months.
+Zero percent balance transfer credit cards.
+Zero percent balance transfers allow you to transfer your credit card debt to a 0% interest credit card.
+There is usually a 3-5% fee to transfer your credit card debt, but you lock in 0% interest rates for up to 12 months.
 This is an incredible deal if you can pay off your credit card debt in that amount of time, and will probably save you the most amount of money in the long run.
 You can save a lot of money with 0% balance transfers.

 HELOC.
 Using a home equity line of credit can save you quite a bit of money.
 The interest rates are usually affordable, and can often be around 5% or so.
-The downfall is that your debt is secured with your home, so if you default on your loan, you may lose your!
-I hesitate to list a HELOC as an option, since you are risking your house if you aren’t able to repay your debt.
+The downfall is that your debt is secured with your home.
 You should only use a HELOC to pay off other loans if you are willing and able to change your spending habits to stop taking on new debt, and you have a plan in place that will ensure you pay off all your consumer debt.

-Debt Management Plan (very risky).
+Debt Management Plan.
 You can also look into a debt management plan, but this should be low on your priority list.
 A debt management plan is a plan you create in conjunction with a debt management company.
 Instead of making individual payments to each of your creditors, you make one payment to the debt management company, and they pay each of your creditors in turn.
 This sounds good on paper, and sounds even better when you learn that debt management companies can often negotiate reduced payoff amounts for your loans.
 But the downside can result in having your credit cards frozen (many credit card companies will immediately remove access to your spending limit).
 There are also fees involved, and your credit score will take a massive hit.
 It can take years to get your score back up to a respectable level, and to regain access to your ability to use credit cards.
-You can learn more about the pros and cons of debt management plans.

-Raiding your TSP or other retirement plan (riskiest).
+Raiding your TSP or other retirement plan.
 One of the absolute worst ways to consolidate debt is to borrow from your retirement plans.
-Some people make the mistaken argument that you are “borrowing from your self and paying yourself back with interest” so there is nothing wrong with a retirement plan loan.
-There is some truth to the “borrowing from yourself and paying yourself back” argument.
-But there are many inherent risks in taking a loan from your TSP or 401k.
-Not only do you miss out on potential gains in your account, but you also throw off your asset allocation, and run the risk of having to repay the entire loan amount in full if you leave your job, even through no fault of your own.
+Some people make the mistaken argument that you are “borrowing from yourself and paying yourself back with interest” so there is nothing wrong with a retirement plan loan.
+There is some truth to the argument, but there are inherent risks in taking a loan from your TSP or 401(k).
+Not only do you miss out on potential gains in your account, but you also throw off your asset allocation and run the risk of having to repay the entire loan amount in full if you leave your job, even through no fault of your own.
 Failing to repay your loan will also result in having the loan reclassified as an early withdrawal, which will open the door to paying taxes on the amount of the withdrawal along with an early withdrawal penalty.
-Here are more dangers of Thrift Savings Plan Loans.

 All of these ideas can help you save money, but the most important thing to do is to change your spending habits in regard to credit cards.
 You will not be able to pay your credit cards off quickly if you continue adding debt to them.
-Make the commitment to no longer using your credit cards, then consolidate your credit card debt to a lower interest rate.
+Make the commitment to no longer use your credit cards, then consolidate your credit card debt to a lower interest rate.
 Then begin aggressively repaying your loans to get them eliminated as quickly as possible.
-Once you have completely eliminated your debt you will enjoy a much higher monthly cash flow and you can begin watching the power of compound interest work for you, not against you!
+Once you have completely eliminated your debt you will enjoy a much higher monthly cash flow and you can begin watching the power of compound interest work for you.